blixxurd/sewer/readme.md

 * Any set of data can be added through a POST request to `/api/:setName`
   * :setName can be whatever you choose.
 This allows you to add as many data sets as you want.
   * The ID of the new content will be returned.
-* To retrieve a data point within a set, send a GET request to `/api/:setName/:id`
+* To retrieve a data point within a set, send a GET request to `/api/:setName`
-  * :id represents the ID of your data within the set
+  * Add URL parameters to refine queries.
+Ex: `/api/:setName?someField=value&otherField=otherValue`
 * To retrieve a collection of all data, send a GET request to `/api/:setName`
 * To delete an item, send a DELETE request to `/api/:setName/:id`
   * :id represents the ID of your data within the set